What is Street Photography?

-The photos you see in this section are part of a project called Luxury for Lease, which is about the changing nature of New York, the gentrification, the loss of interaction and loneliness, and the suburban cleansing of the city (you can read more about it here).
+The photos you see in this section are part of a project called Luxe City, which is about the changing nature of New York, the gentrification, the loss of interaction and loneliness, and the suburban cleansing of the city.
 It took time to truly understand what I was trying to create with this project.

 Editing is where you figure out what you are doing, so make sure to spend a lot of time with it.